jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegate.md

 ### creditsOf

-The amount that each address has paid that has not yet contribute to the minting of an NFT.
+The amount each address has paid which did not go towards minting an NFT.
+These credits can be redeemed to mint NFTs.
-- _address The address to which the credits belong.

 ```solidity
 mapping(address => uint256) public override creditsOf;